 Research Grant for the Young Investigator

 The NKFI Research Grant program funds young investigators who have research projects that will increase the understanding of kidney, urologic and related diseases and transplantation as well as improve the clinical management and treatment or cure of these diseases.
 Grant submissions are reviewed and selected by the NKFI Research Review Committee on a biennial basis.
-The next request for submissions will be held in 2017.
-Please check back for application guidelines and instructions.
+We currently are seeking applications for funding for 2017-2018.

 2015 Research Grantee